pret/pokered/README.md

 A Red and Blue ROM hack based on [RBY CAP](https://www.smogon.com/forums/threads/3.3737699/) using [pret's](github.com/pret) pokered disassembly.

-I highly encourage that you check it out!
+I highly encourage that you check out the tier!

 You can play RBY CAP on [Dragon Heaven](http://petmodsdh.com/).